Numerical Computations For Operator Axioms: Operation Order

 \section{Operation Order}

-In Operator Axiom, the number `1' is the only base-b expansion while the others derive from the operation of two numbers and one operator.
+In the Operator axioms, the number `1' is the only base-b expansion while the others derive from the operation of two numbers and one operator.
 For example, the number ``$[[1+[1+1]]----[1+1]]$" derives from the operation of the number ``$[1+[1+1]]$", the number ``$[1+1]$" and the real operator ``$----$".

 \begin{definition} \emph{Numerical computation} is a conversion from an operation to an approximate base-b expansion. \end{definition}

 In general, an operation includes many binary operators.
 For example, the operation ``$[[1+[1+1]]----[1+1]]$" includes three ``$+$" and one ``$----$".
 Since each operator produces a binary operation, $n$ operator in an operation will produce $n$ binary operations.
 It is better to compute all binary operations in an operation in order.
 The order is denoted as \emph{Operation Order}.